 Testosterone cypionate is a synthetic hormone used to treat male hypogonadism, a disorder caused by low male sex hormone levels.

-Testosterone cypionate is a self-injectable T found under the brand name Depo-testosterone .
+As per the National Center of Biotechnological Information, testosterone cypionate is a self-injectable T found under the brand name Depo-testosterone .

 Depo-testosterone treats both types of hypogonadism – primary and hypogonadotropic hypogonadism.

 However, when compared to testosterone enanthate, cypionate has less testosterone.

 Diving into TRT – Cypionate and Enanthate Similarities

 Testosterone enanthate and cypionate are two highly comparable and recommended therapy choices.

 Let's explore the similarities between the two compounds: